exilon/QuickLib/README.md

 - **ParamRequired:** Defines a parameter as required.
 If param not found, an exception will be raised.

 QuickParameter automatically checks for value types.
-If you define a parameter value as Integer, and pass an alfanumeric, an exception will be raised.
+If you define a parameter value as Integer, and pass an alphanumeric string, an exception will be raised.

 Help customization:
 You can define your own color customization with ColorizeHelp.
 Enabled property will use custom colors, otherwise b/w will be used.